Shopify/packwerk/USAGE.md

 * `components/merchant` - package where the constant violation is found
 * `::Checkouts::Core::CheckoutId` - violated constant in question
-* `dependency` - type of violation, either dependency or privacy
+* `dependency` - type of violation, typically dependency
 * `components/merchant/app/public/merchant/generate_order.rb` - path to the file containing the violated constant

 Violations exist within the package that makes a violating reference.
-This means privacy violations of your package can be found listed in `package_todo.yml` files in the packages with the reference to a private constant.

 # Loading Extensions